spring-attic/spring-security-saml/README.md

 For that reason, we will not be publishing any official releases of the 2.0.0 milestones, but will maintain it until all feature functionality that exists in the milestones are part of Spring Security.

-We continue to accept pull request for the 1.0.x branch, but are not actively developing it.

 ## Code of Conduct
 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.adoc).